Hun Yuan

-Life
+Background

 Chang Yi-Jui was born on 2 February 1944 in Zhongliao Township, Nantou County, Taiwan.
 For the first thirty-eight years of his life, he was not particularly interested in religion, although he developed an early interest in the traditional Chinese I Ching and Feng Shui.
 In 1963, he graduated at the Land Survey Department of Kuang-Hwa Senior Industrial Vocational High School in Taichung City, Taiwan.
 He remained in the School as a teacher of engineering measurement.
 He was also the founder of Zhong Xin Measuring Ltd., known as the first company of land surveying in Taiwan.

 His business career came to an unexpected halt in 1982, when Chang fell seriously ill.
 He attributed his seemingly miraculous recovery to a divine intervention, and decided from then on to consecrate his life to religion.
 He claimed to have received revelations from Guiguzi, a name indicating a book of military strategy written between the late Warring States period and the end of the Han Dynasty and by extension its real or mythological author, later deified in Chinese folk religion.
 Chang then went to a pilgrimage to Mount Dawu, in Taitung County, Taiwan, accompanied by some friends.
 On the mountain, he claimed to have received a new revelation.
 He reported that the Jade Emperor, a popular character in Chinese folk religion, admonished him “never to be selfish” and to “encourage people for self-cultivation.

 In 1983, Chang started putting his vow to devote his life to religion into practice.
 He opened a family hall called Yi Yao She in Taichung City, where he started teaching I Ching and offering divination services to the followers he had gathered.
 One year later, Yi Yao She was renamed Shennong Temple and Chang claimed to have received the Buddhist name and title “Grand Master Hun Yuan” by divine revelation.
 He claimed to be mystically united with the Bodhisattva Wang Chan Lao Zu, who had once incarnated on Earth as Guiguzi, and to receive regular revelations from him.

-In 1987, the Martial law in Taiwan was lifted, and Grand Master Hun Yuan was allowed to expand its activities and eventually to legally register a movement known as Weixin Shengjiao, or Weixinism, literally “Sacred Teachings of the Heart (or Mind) Only.”
+In 1987, martial law in Taiwan was lifted, and Grand Master Hun Yuan was allowed to expand its activities and eventually to legally register a movement known as Weixin Shengjiao, or Weixinism, literally “Sacred Teachings of the Heart (or Mind) Only.”
 The movement opened its new and larger headquarters in 1987 in Nantou County, where the Hsien Fo Temple was inaugurated.
 Eventually, it was followed by 42 branch temples, where religious rituals are performed and courses of I Ching and Feng Shui are offered on a regular basis.
 In 1993, Hun Yuan hold what he called the 99 Days Chanting Ceremony and taught his first research classes on I Ching and Feng Shui.
 The book Feng Shui World View, published in 1995, made Hun Yuan known to a larger public in Taiwan.
 In the same year, the convention “Propagating the Dharma of Feng Shui for the Home” at Linkou Stadium, Taipei, drew a crowd of 36,000.

+Hun died on 13 January 2026, at the age of 81.